aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/structureddocumenttag/lockContents/_index.md

 linktitle: lockContents property
 articleTitle: lockContents property
 second_title: Aspose.Words for NodeJs
 description: "StructuredDocumentTag.lockContents property.
-When set to ``True``, this property will prohibit a user from editing the contents of this SDT."
+When set to ``true``, this property will prohibit a user from editing the contents of this SDT."
 type: docs
 weight: 200
 url: /nodejs-net/Aspose.Words.Markup/structureddocumenttag/lockContents/